ruturajjadhav07/Java/Java Core/Thread/README.md

 *Thread is a class which implements Runnable interface*

 *The "Runnable" interface requires implementing the "run" method, where the actual code for the thread's task is placed.*
-*The Runnable interface don't have thread method (Start()) so you need to create a new instance of thread that is (Thread obj = new Thread(parameter))*
+*The Runnable interface don't have thread method (Start()) so you need to create a new instance of thread that is (Thread obj = new Thread(parameter)).*

+## Using Lambda expression
-*Always remember : An Runnable interface is   **" @FunctionalInterface "**   so we can create instance using lambda. [click me](https://github.com/ruturajjadhav07/Java/blob/main/Java%20Core/Thread/lambda.java) to see using lambda expression*
+ *Always remember : An Runnable interface is   **" @FunctionalInterface "**   so we can create instance using lambda.
+[Click me](https://github.com/ruturajjadhav07/Java/blob/main/Java%20Core/Thread/lambda.java) to see using lambda expression*

+ *lambda expression makes code look easier and cleaner*